simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_section_map_contour.rst

             End depth [m].
 This parameter sets the upper bound of the vertical cut.
 Note depth is a positive number (it is 0 at the surface and increases towards the ocean floor).
         **exportDataFlag: boolean, default: False**
           If True, the graph data points are stored on the local machine.
 The export path and file format are set by the `APIs parameters`_.

-..Comment: The above 'APIs parameters' link does not work.

         **show: boolean, default: True**
           If True, the graph object is returned and is displayed.
 The graph file is saved on the local machine at the figureDir directory.